Glentrool Visitor Centre

 It’s just 3 miles (5 km) to Bruce’s Stone car park, where you can wander up to the historic stone and enjoy panoramic views over Loch Trool.
 For the very adventurous (and well-prepared), this is also the start of the hill route to the Merrick, the highest summit in the Southern Uplands.

-Stop in Glentrool village to follow a short trail through the woods to an atmospheric burial site that’s over 5,000 years old.
+Stop in Glentrool village to follow a short trail through the woods at Whitecairn to an atmospheric burial site that’s over 5,000 years old.

 Head south just beyond Newton Stewart to find Kirroughtree, the gateway centre for Galloway Forest Park.
 This is the place for active adventures, with great trails, world-class mountain bike routes, play and picnicking – and the Wild Watch Hide for spotting red squirrels.

-Find this lovely old oak woodland just north of Newton Stewart.
+Find lovely old oak woodland at Knockman Wood just north of Newton Stewart.
 It’s a great place for a stroll, whatever the weather, and it’s a favourite with local walkers who treasure its tranquillity, wildlife and archaeological sites.
 Enjoy stunning views over Cairnsmore and the coast and watch out for roe and fallow deer, woodland birds, bats and, in summer, butterflies dancing in sunny glades.